 I called Raveon and I started out with the tech support people since these are the guys that have to fix the problems.
 After talking with them, I knew that I had to demo this product to see if the hype matched the product.
 Sales at Raveon reviewed the project with me to make sure we had a good fit, and arranged to send us the proper gear for testing.
 A demo was programmed up on a UHF frequency that I had and the units were set up for 1 second updates.
 We used RavTrack PC for the interface and Google Earth for the mapping.
 After 30 minutes in the demo, we were sold.
 At that point Raveon sales located a contract our purchasing department could use and expedited a full system to meet our funding deadline.

 In our full system installation, we are tracking 15 shuttles and our base unit is on the 20th floor of one of our buildings.
 We are tracking our shuttles every three seconds so we can add more shuttles without having to do a mass reprogramming.
 The shuttles use the combination GPS-UHF antennas to broadcast the data to the base station.
 The shuttle data is filtered, received, and converted to TCP\IP.
 Networking tweaked the network to get the data to our Web Development team.
 Web Development have taken the GPS data and created this custom map where students, faculty, and staff can pull up the shuttle locations, shuttle routes, speed, and direction.
 Just click on Shuttle Map and the route and you will see the bus stops and the icons that represent the shuttles.
-Web Development is also working on apps for the iPhone and Android to make it simple for students, faculty, and staff (read more about the iPhone/Android app here).
+Web Development is also working on apps for the iPhone and Android to make it simple for students, faculty and staff.

 I won’t say how much the system cost, but the system will pay for itself in less than two years from the savings in cellular data fees alone.

 If you want to do GPS tracking this is the way to go.
 If you don’t believe me, demo the product because the hardest thing that you will have to do is send it back!!!